 3.1.
 Basis of measurement

-These consolidated financial statements have been prepared using the measurement basis specified by IFRS for each type of asset, liability, revenue and expense.
+These condensed consolidated interim financial statements have been prepared using the measurement basis specified by IFRS for each type of asset, liability, revenue and expense.
 Certain items are stated at fair value.

 3.2.
 Significant judgments, estimates and assumptions